 EPA Victoria’s air quality network consists of a small number of highly specialised and expensive air quality monitoring stations, strategically located across the state, that monitor the air quality for all Victorians.
 The data obtained at these locations is verified so that it meets stringent regulatory requirements.
 Augmenting the network with other less stringent regulatory, low cost sensors broadens the coverage of monitoring and provides other opportunities such as enabling a smoke alarm/ alert capability to notify the general public.

-DiUS, on behalf of its technology commercialisation subsidiary Percepscion, worked closely with EPA Victoria and the Department of Environment and Primary Industries to assess the potential for using a low cost sensor network capable of providing localised and near real-time air quality information.
+DiUS worked closely with EPA Victoria and the Department of Environment and Primary Industries, to assess the potential for using a low cost sensor network capable of providing localised and near real-time air quality information.
+The project was managed on behalf of DiUS’ technology commercialisation subsidiary Percepscion, which has since been absorbed into DiUS.
 Delivered to proof of concept stage, AirQ is a next generation distributed air quality monitoring sensor platform that was developed and deployed at 11 locations across regional Victoria; six of which were co-located with EPA Victoria’s existing air quality monitoring stations so that their accuracy and overall measurement of value could be assessed.
 The sensor units included two particulate sensors, a Raspberry Pi processor module, a broadband 4G LTE communications module, a smoke detector, high definition camera and sensors for humidity, temperature, pressure and solar intensity, as well as 60 watt solar panel, a solar charge controller and a 12V/25Ah Lithium Iron Phosphate battery for power…all inside a weatherproof pole-mounted enclosure.